 In 2008, the Complex Weapons Portfolio approach was announced, with FLAADS(M) one of the first systems to be completed;

-In 2011, the first successful soft launch from a truck was completed, previous trials had used a fixed canister.
+Development work continued through to 2011, when the first successful soft launch from a truck was completed, previous trials had used a fixed canister.

 In January 2012 the MoD announced a Demonstration Phase contract with MBDA for the ‘Sea Ceptor’ system that would use the Common Anti-Air Modular Missile at its core, this final was valued at £483m.

 The Minister for Defence Equipment, Support and Technology, Peter Luff, said;

 The development of this missile system is a huge boost to the UK’s world-leading missile industry and once again proves our commitment to providing battle-winning technology to our Armed Forces.
 The introduction of this cutting-edge missile system will not only ensure that the Royal Navy will be able to continue protecting our interests wherever they may be but is also highly significant in sustaining and developing the UK’s skill in building complex weapons.

 Commenting on Sea Ceptor, Chief of the naval staff and First Sea Lord Admiral, Sir George Zambellas, said;